sebftw/Eiko/THEORY.md

 Thus, the gradient w.r.t. `dx` is easily computed without needing a backward pass.

 ### Gradient w.r.t. initial conditions ($u_{init}$)
-This is solved using the "adjoint" equation: a transport equation that takes an adjoint variable lambda ($\lambda$) and lets it flow backward along the characteristics (rays) generated during the forward pass.
-This is conceptually similar to advection, but reversed - it collects $\lambda$ values and pulls them upstream toward the sources, accumulating gradients and residuals along the way, rather than spreading initial values across a field.
-Interestingly, while the forward Eikonal equation is non-linear, this backward adjoint process is entirely linear.
+This is solved using the "adjoint" equation: a transport equation that takes an adjoint variable, lambda ($\lambda$), and allows it to flow backward along the characteristics (rays) generated during the forward pass.
+This is conceptually similar to advection, but reversed - it collects $\lambda$ values and pulls them upstream toward the sources, accumulating gradients and residuals along the way.

 Mathematically, the continuous equation for this backward pass is: